Volume Weighted Average Price (VWAP)

 Trading with VWAP

-Long Entry – A (convincing) break to upside
+Trade VWAP – Long Entry – Stock price has (convincing) break to upside

-Long Exit – A (convincing) break to downside
+Trade VWAP – Long Exit – Stock price has (convincing) break to downside

-Short Entry – A (convincing) break to downside
+Trade VWAP – Short Entry – Stock price has (convincing) break to downside

-Short Exit – A (convincing) break to upside
+Trade VWAP – Short Exit – Stock price (convincing) break to upside

 If you choose to use this method, I recommend monitoring 5 min charts to confirm VWAP breaks.
 As you can see in the previous 1 min chart above, at several points price breaks above or below VWAP, only to then reverse and retrace.
 5 min charts provide more reliable confirmation of breaks and entry/exit signals.
 In realtime, wait for candles to close before confirming breaks.
 These are demonstrated on the same $AAPL session on a 5 min chart below:

-Despite what you see above, the best entry signals are formed using VWAP in tandem with other set ups and/or indicators.
+Despite what you see above with $AAPL, the best entry signals are formed using VWAP in tandem with other set ups and/or indicators.
 An example of this would be a BARR pattern that is extended high above VWAP.
 The break of the bump line would be your short entry signal within the pattern.

 VWAP is tricky.
 It’s a debatable indicator, in that it is used in numerous ways and calculated differently in certain scenarios as well.
-Some traders believe VWAP should include pre-market and after hours data.
-Others think VWAP should not include in this information.
+Some traders believe the indicator should include pre-market and after hours market data.
+Others think it shouldn’t include in this information.
 Some even plot both forms (one with and one w/o PM and AH data) on their charts.
 This is where experimentation is necessary on your end.
-Personally, I prefer the 1 min intraday VWAP with pre-market and after hour data included.
+Personally, I prefer the 1 min intraday VWAP with pre-market and after hour market data included.

 This indicator is meant to give the average price of a stock (so far) for the trading day, based on price moves and volume.
 It’s an intra-day indicator, starting with the first period (based on chart time frame chosen) of the day, and ending with the last.
 The larger the time frame of candles, the less useful the indicator becomes.